Continuous-Time Best-Response and Related Dynamics in Tullock Contests with Convex Costs: Omitted Proofs

-\begin{proof}[Proof of Lemma~\ref{lm:suf}] We shall suppress the dependency on $t$ for conciseness, e.g., write $\bx(t)$ as $\bx$ and $x_i(t)$ as $x_i$.
+\begin{proof} We shall suppress the dependency on $t$ for conciseness, e.g., write $\bx(t)$ as $\bx$ and $x_i(t)$ as $x_i$.
 Let $y_i = BR_i(s_{-i})$.
 Given the minimum output level $x_{\min} \ge 0$, $y_i$ satisfies the first-order conditions given below, which can be derived following steps similar to the derivation of conditions \eqref{eq:br1}~and~\eqref{eq:br2}.

 From equation~\eqref{eq:V1}, we know that the potential $V(t) = V(\bx(t))$ is given by

 In Lemma~\ref{lm:V}, we showed that $\frac{dV}{dt} < 0$, i.e., $\lim_{\Delta t \rightarrow 0} \frac{V(t+\Delta t) - V(t)}{\Delta t} < 0 $, which implies $\lim_{\Delta t \downarrow 0} (V(t+\Delta t) - V(t)) < 0 $.
 We shall now consider small positive values for $\Delta t$, not necessarily limiting to $0$, such that we can still guarantee that $V(t+\Delta t) - V(t) < 0$.